How to configure and activate Privacy Policies

 </policyAssignmentCondition>

-The ‘andCondition’ requires all of the personal attribute conditions to be true to assign the Privacy policy.
+The ‘andCondition’ requires all of the personal attribute conditions to be true to assign the Privacy Policy.
 In the example below the user must have the Master client (CLIENT_ID) of 1 and be in the DEPARTMENT of SALES.

 <?xml version="1.0" encoding="UTF-8"?>